draeder/good-tracker-servers/README.md

 }
 ```

-# Retrieve and use the records
+# Retrieve the records from DNS
 To use the stored records, query the TXT records for the domain.
 This can be done on the server and on the browser.

 ## Server